JonasWanke/timetable/README.md

   // By default, the child is displayed with a reduced opacity when it's
   // dragged.
 But, of course, you can customize this:
   childWhileDragging: OptionalChildWhileDragging(),
-);
+)
 ```

 Timetable doesn't automatically show a moving feedback widget at the current pointer position.
 Instead, you can customize this and, e.g., snap to multiples of 15 minutes.
-Have a look at the included example where we implemented exactly that by displaying the drag feedback as a time overlay.
+Have a look at the included example app where we implemented exactly that by displaying the drag feedback as a time overlay.

 ### Time Overlays